-where $p{Ti}$ is the $p_T$ of particle i, $p{Tj}$ is the $p_T$ of particle j, and R is a radius parameter; $\Delta R{ij}^2 = (y_i - y_j)^2 + (\phi_i - \phi_j)^2$ , where y is the rapidity, and $\phi$ is the azimuthal angle.
-The the anti- $k_T$ clustering algorithm is implemented with the FASTJET package [33].
-The distance parameter R in the anti- $k_T$ algorithm is set to 0.4.
+where p{Ti} is the p_T of particle i, p{Tj} is the p_T of particle j, and R is a radius parameter; $\Delta R{ij}^2 = (y_i - y_j)^2 + (\phi_i - \phi_j)^2$, where y is the rapidity, and φ is the azimuthal angle.
+The the anti- k_T clustering algorithm is implemented with the FASTJET package [33].
+The distance parameter R in the anti- k_T algorithm is set to 0.4.

-Charged particles arising from pileup interactions are excluded from the jet clustering algorithm using the charged hadron subtraction (CHS) technique [34].
-With this approach, charged hadrons with tracks associated with pileup vertices (i.e. vertices other than the primary vertex with the highest $\Sigma p_T^2$ ) are removed from the list of particles to be used in the object reconstruction.
+Charged particles arising from pileup interactions are excluded from the jet clustering algorithm using the charged hadron subtraction (CHS) technique 34.
+With this approach, charged hadrons with tracks associated with pileup vertices (i.e. vertices other than the primary vertex with the highest Σp_T^2) are removed from the list of particles to be used in the object reconstruction.

-In this analysis, we require all jets to have $p_T > 30 \text{GeV}$ and $|\eta| < 2.4$ .
-The jets are cleaned using the loose (or better) leptons with a $\Delta R$ requirement of greater than
+In this analysis, we require all jets to have $p_T > 30 \text{GeV}$ and $|\eta| < 2.4$.
+The jets are cleaned using the loose (or better) leptons with a ΔR requirement of greater than 0.4.

-0.4.
 Jets that overlap with objects in the fakeable lepton collection (electrons and muons) are also removed.
-The definitions of loose and fakeable leptons are provided in Section 5.3.
+The definitions of loose and fakeable leptons are provided in Section 5.3

-In order to identify jets originating from b quarks, the DeepJet b-tagging algorithm is used $\boxed{35}$ .
-The relatively long lifetimes of b hadrons can lead to displaced secondary vertices and relatively large impact parameters with respect to the primary vertex (PV).
-As shown in Figure $\boxed{5.2}$ , the impact parameter is defined as the distance at the closest point of approach between the track and the PV.
-The relatively large mass of b hadrons can lead to decay particles with relatively large $p_T$ with respect to the jet axis.
+In order to identify jets originating from b quarks, the DeepJet b-tagging algorithm is used [35].
+The relatively long lifetimes of b hadrons can lead to displaced secondary vertices that produce tracks with large impact parameters with respect to the primary vertex (PV); as shown in Figure 5.2 the impact parameter is defined as the distance at the closest point of approach between the track and the PV.
+The relatively large mass of b hadrons can lead to decay particles with relatively large p_T with respect to the jet axis.
 These distinguishing characteristics are leveraged in the identification of b jets with the DeepJet algorithm.